bursuc01/TEC-Internship-Ianis-Oprian/README.md

 6. As a User I want to be able to delete a Department <br>
 7. As a developer I want to not change the URL's of the api in all of the Controllers <br>
-   Details:  Ctrl + Shit + F in the entire solution and search for HINT
+   Details:  Ctrl + Shit + F in the entire solution and search for "HINT"
 <br><br>
 Are you bored yet? get alot of points by: <br>
 8. Adding Authentication to the app, you can implement as you please, but to give you some ideas: <br>